GSA/ficam-playbooks/_playbooks/playbook-pam.md

 This playbook is a collaboration between the General Services Administration Office of Government-wide Policy identity Assurance and Trusted Access Division, Federal Chief Information Security Officer Council ICAM Subcommittee, and the Department of Homeland Security (DHS) Cybersecurity and Infrastructure Security Agency (CISA) Continuous Diagnostic and Mitigation (CDM) Program.

 # Executive Summary
 The Privileged User Playbook is a practical guide to **help federal agencies implement and manage a Privileged User Program**.
 Privileged users are unique user types that perform security-related duties.
-A Privileged User Program enables an agency to identify, track, monitor, and audit privileged users and accounts, effectively decreasing the cyber risk impacting an agency's mission. **Unwanted behavior or compromise of privileged accounts are responsible for the most high-profile federal and private security breaches**.
+A Privileged User Program enables an agency to identify, track, monitor, and audit privileged users and accounts to effectively decrease the cyber risk an agency's mission. **Unwanted behavior or compromise of privileged accounts are responsible for the most high-profile federal and private security breaches**.
 It is a critical Identity, Credential, and Access Management (ICAM) capability to identify privileged users and access to high value assets.

 There are three prominent use cases to identify a privileged account or user.
 1. Accounts used to manage IT infrastructure, resources of high value assets (HVA), and core systems such as maintenance activities on human resource applications or databases.